andrewjunyoung/mvl/README.md

 The following n valued logic systems are supported by MVL:
   - Łukasiewicz
-  - Gödel MVL
+  - Gödel (under the name «goedel»

-The following systems are planned for future support:
   - Product logic
   - Post logic

+The following systems are planned for future support:
+  - Belnap's 4 valued logic

 ## Usage